 How many ISAs can I have?

 You can split your allowance between four types of ISA, in any proportion, but you can only contribute money to one of each type of ISA in the same tax year.

 For example, you can open a Cash ISA, a Stocks and Shares ISA and an Innovative ISA in the same tax year, but not two Stocks and Shares ISAs.

 What is the deadline for opening an ISA?

 The deadline for investing in an ISA this tax year is 5 April 2021.
 You can invest at any point up to that date.

-What can I hold in a Stocks and Shares ISA?
+What investments can I hold in a Stocks and Shares ISA?

 You can hold a wide range of investments within your Stocks and Shares ISA and receive tax benefits.
 The most common investment types include:

-By opening an ii Stocks and Shares ISA, you will be able to pick from more than 40,000 investment options to build your ISA portfolio.
-We offer a range of tools, filters, articles and rated lists to help you choose the best for you.
+By opening an ii Stocks and Shares ISA, you can pick from more than 40,000 investment options to build your ISA portfolio.
+We offer a range of tools, filters, articles and rated lists to help you choose.